Hiroki-Ando1998/homepage/index.md

 - the design of effective wastewater sampling strategies including development of highly sensitive detection methods
 - the development of statistical modeling frameworks to analyze wastewater-based data so that it can meaningfully inform public health decision-making.

+![Research image](/assets/images/home_1.svg)

 Ultimately, my goal is to contribute to building a society that is more resilient to infectious disease threats by integrating environmental monitoring with rigorous statistical analysis and public health practice.

-![Research image](/assets/images/home_1.svg)

-Wastewater and environmental water surveillance for infectious diseases: <u><b>an interdisciplinary discipline between environmental engineering and public health.</b></u>

 &nbsp;
 &nbsp;